jthieffry/asaca-notes/Serverless and Application Services.md

     2. MQ:
         - Need to migrate from an existing system with little to no app changes
         - If apis such as jms or protos like amqp, mqtt, openwire, stomp are required.

+## Amazon AppFlow
+* Fully managed integration svc.
+Exchange data between apps (connectors) using flows.
+* Sync data accross apps.
+* Aggregate data from different sources.
+* Public endpoints but works with privatelink.
+* Can build your own custom connector with the connector SDK
+* Example usage:
+    - Sync contact records from Salesforce to Redshift
+    - Sync support tickets from Zendesk to s3
+* The flow in appflow defines the src and dest connections.
+* Connections store config and creds for apps, can be reused across different flows, are defined separately.